 How much commitment is there to the planning process?
+How much commitment is there to the planning process?
 Who should be involved?
+What made to be done to encoure that all states and are are invalved.
 What needs to be done to ensure that all stakeholders are involved?
 How long will the planning take?
 What information is needed to plan successfully?
 Who will gather the necessary information?